Best Summer Vegetables to Grow in June

-As the summer approaches, it’s the perfect time to indulge in the joy of gardening.
+As the summer season approaches, it’s the perfect time to indulge in the joy of gardening.
 Many summer vegetables thrive in various climates, offering a delightful experience for gardening enthusiasts and home gardeners.
 Here are some popular options to get you started:

 Eggplants are low-carbs, dense, and rich in antioxidants, perfect for summer grilling.
 Eggplant thrives in warm weather and matures longer than other vegetables, but the wait is worth it.
 They need at least 6 hours of sunlight, a generous amount of mulch, and lots of watering (2 inches per week).
 If you live in New Jersey (“according to the Daily Record, the state produces 66% of the world’s eggplants”), you are lucky because it has the perfect weather for eggplant growth.